|Last updated 10 March 2021|

 on the other side.
 I was standing on the track to the bombsite where

-sometime in the past and taxied along the track.
-A wheel dug into the dirt and it was left with its tail on the track, where it was
+over past years and taxied along the track.
+When a main wheel dug into the dirt it was left with its tail protruding on the track, to be struck

 The successful bid for the Department of Supply tender for the six Mustangs was by American dealer Stanley Booker of Stan's Airplane Sales, Fresno, California, who was in Adelaide at the time purchasing RAAF disposals Dakotas at Parafield.
 He struck a deal with an Adelaide group of pilots and engineers headed by charter pilot Tony Schwerdt - in return for them carrying out the dismantling and removal of the Mustangs overland to Adelaide, they could choose the best aircraft for themselves.

-Making a huge effort, the Schwerdt team worked in sweltering heat to move five aircraft out by truck on a rough track to the Transcontinental Railway line at Watson siding, where they were railed to Adelaide.
-They selected A68-1 as their own, and to beat the military deadline to vacate Emu by the end of October, decided to make it fit for a ferry flight.
-Tony Schwerdt flew it out on 31 October 1967 to Coober Pedy with gear fixed down without DCA approval.
+In a mammoth effort, the Schwerdt team worked in sweltering heat to dismantle five aircraft which were removed by truck along a rough track to the Transcontinental Railway line at Watson siding, where they were sent by rail to Adelaide.
+They selected A68-1 as their own, and with the looming military deadline to vacate Emu by the end of October 1967, made it fit for a ferry flight.
+Tony Schwerdt flew it out on 31 October 1967 to Coober Pedy, with gear fixed down.
 Once clear of the Maralinga restricted area there was time for talks with DCA, which granted a ferry permit for Tony to continue his flight Coober Pedy-Adelaide.

-against Tony Schwerdt for his unauthorised flight from Emu to Coober Pedy.
-This nice colour shot at Parafield mid year was
+Tony Schwerdt for his unauthorised flight from Emu to Coober Pedy.
+This colour shot at Parafield mid year was taken by Barry Tait,

-taken by my friend Mike Vincent, following a Merlin ground run.
-It shows fresh paintwork and a decal for sponsor BP worn off
+following a Merlin ground run.
+It shows fresh paintwork and a decal for sponsor BP worn off by engine runs.

 Late that year the disheartened Adelaide group accepted an offer from Stan Booker to sell him A68-1.
 The irony was that within

-weeks they learnt that their submissions and those of fellow Adelaide pilot Langdon Badger for his Mustang (VH-IVI) caused
+weeks they learnt that their submissions and those of fellow Adelaide pilot Langdon Badger for his CAC Mustang (VH-IVI) had resulted

-DCA to review their policy, and a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
-It was too late.
+in DCA reviewing their policy: a Certificate of Registration for A68-1 as VH-EMS arrived in the post.
+But it was too late.

 in the Rossair hangar at Parfield in January 1969 in protective

-owned by warbird enthusiast Wiley Sanders, Alabama, flying in camouflage as RAAF "A68-1001 Jeanie Too
+owned by American warbird enthusiast Wiley Sanders in Alabama, painted in spurious camoufalage as RAAF "A68-1001 Jeanie Too".

 And the other five ?

-and these later machines may well have utilised reconditioned parts from the Emu five.
+military Mustang models until 1973 and these later machines probaby utilised reconditioned parts from the Emu five.